refuel-ai/autolabel/docs/guide/llms/llms.md

 }
 ```

-## Huggingface
+## Hugging Face
-To use models from [Huggingface](https://huggingface.co/), you can set `provider` to `huggingface_pipeline` when creating a labeling configuration.
+To use models from [Hugging Face](https://huggingface.co/), you can set `provider` to `huggingface_pipeline` when creating a labeling configuration.
 The specific model that will be queried can be specified using the `name` key.
-Autolabel currently supports all Sequence2Sequence Language Models on Huggingface.
-All models available on Huggingface can be found [here](https://huggingface.co/docs/transformers/model_doc/openai-gpt#:~:text=TEXT-,MODELS,-ALBERT).
+Autolabel currently supports all Sequence2Sequence Language Models on Hugging Face.
+All models available on Hugging Face can be found [here](https://huggingface.co/docs/transformers/model_doc/openai-gpt#:~:text=TEXT-,MODELS,-ALBERT).
 Ensure that the model you choose can be loaded using `AutoModelForSeq2SeqLM`.
 Here are a few examples:

 * `google/flan-t5-small` (all flan-t5-* models)
 * `google/pegasus-x-base`